jonas-hag/dynamic_shiny_modules/README.md

 # Dynamically adding and removing Shiny modules
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This is the teaching material for the tutorial how to dynamically add/remove modules held at the [Appsilon Shiny Conference 2022](https://appsilon.com/2022-appsilon-shiny-conference/).
+[The recording is available at YouTube.](https://www.youtube.com/watch?v=W7ES6QYvN_c)

 ## Get started
 Clone the repository to your local machine and explore the material.
 To follow along the coding examples, you need the following packages: